estuary/flow/site/docs/concepts/flowctl.md

 * `auth` allows you to authenticate your development session in your local development environment.
 It's also how you provision Flow roles and users.
 Learn more about [authentication](../reference/authentication.md).

-* `catalog` allows you to work with your organization's current active catalog.
-You can investigate the current deployment, or add its specification to a **draft**, where you can develop it further.
+* `catalog` allows you to work with your organization's current active catalog entities.
+You can investigate the current Data Flows, or add their specification files to a **draft**, where you can develop them further.

-* `draft` allows you to work with draft catalog specifications.
-You can create, test, develop locally, and then **publish**, or deploy, them.
+* `draft` allows you to work with drafts.
+You can create, test, develop locally, and then **publish**, or deploy, them to the catalog.

 You can access full documentation of all flowctl subcommands from the command line by passing the `--help` or `-h` flag, for example: